Google Merchant product feed

 How to create a Google Merchant product feed using CTX Feed

-When using CTX Feed, you don’t need to learn the attributes, guidelines, and formatting of any channel.
+When using a plugin, you don’t need to learn the attributes, guidelines, and formatting of any channel.
 It has integrated everything under pre-made channel templates.

 The plugin also saves you from all the copy-pasting of your product information manually.
 Moreover, once you create a feed, you don’t need to manually update it when you make any product changes.